timm/shortr/etc/src/docs/design.md

 internal things, then building "data miners" or "optimizers" is a  pretty trivial extension.

-Just to demonstrate this, consider the object model of B(Ai)`ttery` :
+Just to demonstrate this, consider the object model of B(Ai)ttery:
 -   `ROWS` holds many `ROW`s (and each `ROW` holds one record).  `ROWS` summarize their numeric or symbolic  columns in `NUM`s or `SYM`s (respectively).
 Summaries are held in `COLS`, divided into  (x,y) sets for independent and dependent columns (respectively).